fish1219705/fish1219705/README.md

 - ⚡ Fun fact: I don't like eating rice but pretty like sticky rice 😋

 ####  Who am I ?
 1. An international student study in Canada.
-     2. A Bachelor of Philosophy???
+2. A Bachelor of Philosophy (sounds weird)
 3. A girl in her 20s trying to explore her potential, Adventure in the New World

 ####  SuperPower
 1. Not bad temper
 2. Endurance
 3. Focus